microsoft/iomt-fhir/docs/Sandbox.md

 ## Prerequisites

-Before deploying the samples scenario make sure that you have `Az` and `AzureAd` powershell modules installed:
+Before deploying the samples scenario make sure that you have `Az` and `AzureAd` powershell modules installed (not required for Azure Cloud Shell):

 ```PowerShell
 Install-Module Az